tektutor/openshift-1317oct-2025/README.md

 #### Note
 <pre>
 - While registering for the post-test, kindly share your full name so that your L&D will be able to recognize you
-- Do not share your BOFA email for pre-test or during the time for any reason
+- Do not share your BOFA email for post-test or during the time for any reason
-- Once everyone confirms after pre-test completion let's proceed with the training
+- Once everyone confirms after post-test completion let's proceed with the training
 </pre>